 There are various operators supported by Swift.
 These symbols are used to carry out logical and mathematical operations in a program.
 These symbols are used to join individual constants and variables to form expressions and to perform specific operations.
-In this chapter you will learn about all the operators that Swift programming language support for its coding.
+In this chapter, you will learn about all the operators that Swift programming language support for its coding.

-What are Operators in Swift?
+What are the Operators in Swift?

 Different Kinds of Operators

 Operators are of three kinds.
 These are:

 - Unary Operators: These operators operate on a single target.
 These operators appear immediately before the operands.
 There are two types of unary operators.
 They are -